 You can explore some of the island's natural beauty without getting wet by heading underground.
 Mallorca is home to some pretty impressive cave formations.
 The most famous are the Cuevas del Drach, owing to the underwater lake tour and classical music performance included in the tour.
 Artá’s Caves are also pretty spectacular and are certainly an hour well spent.

-Taste Palma's food markets
+Experience Palma's traditional food markets

 The Mercat de l’Olivar and Mercat de Santa Catalina are traditional food markets where you will rub shoulders with locals buying their weekly groceries.
 You will also find spots to indulge in a small beer or glass of local wine, and stalls selling local and international dishes where you can enjoy jamón and cheese, paella, patatas bravas or, if you want to veer away from Spanish cuisine for the day, do try the Sushi bars.

-Learn more about Mallorca’n pearls
+Learn more about Mallorca’s famous pearls

 Mallorca’s famous for its artificial pearls and a visit to the Majorica flagship store in Porto Cristo is a must for many who come here.
 Here you can learn more about the pearl-making process, then visit the showroom and buy pearl jewellery from the shop at factory prices.